 - Keep them engaged with eNewsletters.
 These are regular updates, usually monthly, via website and email that help with customer retention, and again remind your customers that you are the expert in your industry.
 Supplement text here with video and audio.

-- Widgets and badges.
+- Widgets, points and badges.
 A widget is a mini-app that displays or updates data either locally or on the web – to share something of value and interest.
 A badge is a simple graphic designed for fun, to show support, or promote certain standards online.
 All highlight you.

 - Videos, stories in motion.
 Simple videos, less than five minutes in length, you can do yourself and upload to YouTube for display on your website, can turn a blasé idea into a winner.
 Keep the atmosphere relaxed and fun, to increase traffic, and maybe even go viral.